DPDK/dpdk/doc/guides/contributing/abi_versioning.rst

 * ``VERSION_SYMBOL_EXPERIMENTAL(b, e)``: Creates a symbol version table entry binding versioned symbol ``b@EXPERIMENTAL`` to the internal function ``be``.
-  The macro is used when a symbol matures to become part of the stable ABI, to provide an alias to experimental for some time.
+  The macro is used when a symbol matures to become part of the stable ABI, to provide an alias to experimental until the next major ABI version.

 .. _example_abi_macro_usage: